Orange Honeydew Melon

 Nutritional Value

-New Jersey apples are low in calories, high in water content and offer a fair amount of vitamins A, C and B. They also contain a dietary fiber known as pectin, which has been shown to lower cholesterol levels and help prevent heart attacks.
+New Jersey apples are low in calories, high in water content, and offer a fair amount of Vitamins A, B, and C. They also contain a dietary fiber known as pectin, which has been shown to lower cholesterol levels and help prevent heart attacks.

 Applications

-New Jersey apples can be used cooked or raw and in both sweet and savory preparations.
-Serve fresh in green and fruit salads.
-Add grated or roughly chopped New Jersey apple to batter for pancakes, muffins and breads to add sweetness and moisture.
-The flesh of the New Jersey apple will breakdown just slightly when cooked.
-Pair with dense apples such as Granny Smith, Pippin or Fuji to make tart and pie filling or slow cook to make sauces and preserves.
-Its flavor pairs well with citrus, plums, berries, maple, cheddar cheese, brie, poultry, rosemary and warm spices.
+As a versatile apple, New Jerseys can be used cooked or raw and in both sweet and savory preparations.
+Serve fresh in green and fruit salads, or add grated or roughly chopped New Jersey apple to batter for pancakes, muffins, and breads to add sweetness and moisture.
+The flesh of the New Jersey apple will break down just slightly when cooked.
+To balance out textures, pair with dense apples such as Granny Smith, Pippin, or Fuji to make tart and pie filling or slow cook to make sauces and preserves.
+The New Jersey’s flavor pairs well with citrus, plums, berries, maple, cheddar cheese, brie, poultry, rosemary, and warm spices.
+This apple does not store well and should be used soon after purchasing.

 Geography/History